cccadet/aws-deepracer-workshops/capstone_report_Cristian_Santos_Final_en_rev00.md.md

 #### Datasets and Entries

 AWS DeepRacer trains models using the Proximal Policy Optimization (PPO) algorithm.
-According to AWS DeepRacer course “Value Functions” (L4: Reinforcement Learning) video [\[2\]](https://www.udacity.com/aws-deepracer-scholarship), esse algoritmo é utilizado por ser eficiente, estável e fácil de usar comparado com outros algoritmos.
-O Algoritmo usa duas redes neurais durante o treinamento: Policy Network (Actor Network) e Value Network (Critic Network).
+According to AWS DeepRacer course “Value Functions” (L4: Reinforcement Learning) video [\[2\]](https://www.udacity.com/aws-deepracer-scholarship), this algorithm is used because it is efficient, stable and easy to use compared to other algorithms.
+The Algorithm uses two neural networks during training: Policy Network (Actor-Network) and Value Network (Critic Network).

--   Policy Network: Decide qual ação tomar de acordo com a imagem recebida no input.
+- Policy Network: Decides what action to take according to the image received in the input.
--   Value Network: Estima o resultado cumulativo que provavelmente obteremos, considerando a imagem como uma entrada.
+- Value Network: Estimates the cumulative result we are likely to get, considering the image as an input.

 ##### Reward